emre-aki/tmp3d/README.md

 Tmp3D currently supports

+  - efficient drawing of such graphics primitives as lines, rectangles and triangles
   - a first-person camera with _6_ degrees-of-freedom: translating along _x_, _y_ & _z_ axes, and _yaw_, _pitch_ & _roll_
   - back-face culling